jaunt/EJS-Site-Builder-Docs/airfry/data/md/performance/cache.md

 Generate scripts have access to "cache", which is a simple javascript object.

-The cache keys are the names of the cache entries and must be unique to the template.
+The cache keys are the names of the cache entries and must be unique to your project.
-The cache key values are the data that was cached.
+The cache values are the data that was cached.

 The usage pattern in your generate scripts is recommended as follows: